66daysofdata/Resources/README.md

 # Resources
-A list of resources to get you started in data science.

-This include a list from beginners to advanced level.
+A list including topics from beginners to advanced level.

+References on roadmaps for the the following:

+- Data Analyst
+- Data Science
+- Machine Learning
+- Deep Learning
+- Data Engineering